xiaomi7732/DotNetDiagnostics/Readme.md

     ![Analysis example in excel for working set](./images/DotNetCounterWorkingSetExample.png)

     What we see: it is a pretty small amount of `working set` used over the period, yet we could still see dips, probably GC?

+## Vision

+We aim to alleviate the following **pain points**:

+1. You no longer need to deliver dotnet diagnostic tool binaries such as dotnet-counters, dotnet-trace, or dotnet-gcdump to your environment..
+   1. Some environments, such as containers, make it inconvenient to add additional binaries, while others, like Azure App Service/WebSite, are sandboxed and unable to run .NET tools.
+   2. With our solution, you can enjoy a consistent experience whether you are diagnosing issues locally or remotely.

+2. You no longer need to export diagnostic data, such as `dotnet-counter` output, from a constrained environment.
+    1. By adding proper sinks, you can easily access these files through Kudu or Azure Blob Storage and so on.
+    2. Your data will persist externally even if your machine or containers are recycled.

+3. With our solution, you can write once and run everywhere, including locally, on Azure WebSite, in containers, or on AKS, with a unified experience.

 ## Road map